flowgrammable/arbiter/value_props/README.md

 ## Time Complexity of Overload Resolution

 We provide a worst-case time complexity analysis of the overload resolution algorithm.
 The time complexity is contained in `./time_complexity_report`.
 Build it with `make`.

+## Update policy

+While the language syntax and feature set will remain frozen, this snapshot will be updated when bugs are discovered and as more compiler intrinsics are transformed into libraries.
+New tests and features (excluding changes in syntax and semantics), will be added as work continues on Arbiter.

+Please submit comments, complaints, and bugs to mlopez -at- cse.tamu.edu.
+I'll push bug fixes into the snapshot as soon as I can.
+Cheers.